 In 1993, the Hartford Whalers kept the same design concept.
 However, a few fundamental changes were implemented.
 Like the previous logo, one can still see the green “W.” However, the green “W” is a darker green.
 A white outer trim was added on the edge of the green “W.” Similarly to the previous logo, the blue-white tail at the top of the logo was also included.
 However, one can see that the shade of blue is much darker.
 A wide outer trim was also added along the edge of the blue-white tail.

 Despite that, the Hartford Whalers logo is still a beloved design.
-When the Hartford Whalers merchandise was introduced in 2009, it became Reebok’s most popular merchandise seller concerning NHL teams that are no longer current.
+When the Hartford Whalers merchandise was introduced in 2009, it became Reebok’s most popular merchandise seller among NHL teams that are no longer current.
 Celebrities like Megan Fox and Snoop Dogg have worn the logo's merchandise.

-Sports Logo History is a community of sports logo enthusiast who enjoys the history of each team’s logo history.
-Sports Logo History has primary logos, alternate logos, or wordmark logos from the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, ABA, USFL, AAF, and XFL.
+Sports Logo History is a vibrant community of sports logo enthusiasts who share a deep appreciation for the captivating histories behind each team's logo.
+We take pleasure in exploring the evolution of primary logos, alternate logos, and wordmark logos from renowned leagues such as the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, UFL, ABA, USFL, AAF, and XFL.
+Immerse yourself in the intricate details and stories behind these iconic symbols that represent the essence of each team.